Tyrrrz/DiscordChatExporter/.docs/Getting-started.md

 > **Warning**:
 > If a picture is deleted, or if a user changes its avatar, the respective images will no longer be displayed.
-> Export using the "Download referenced assets" (`--media`) option to avoid this.
+> Export using the "Download assets" (`--media`) option to avoid this.

 ### Plain Text

 <img src="https://i.imgur.com/PbUyRXD.png" height="400"/>

-The Plain Text format is the best option for archiving due to its small size.
+The Plain Text format formats messages as plain text, and has the smallest size.
 You can open `.txt` files with a text editor, such as Notepad.

 ### JSON